the-turing-way/the-turing-way/book/website/community-handbook/fireside-chat/fireside-chat-roles.md

 (ch-fireside-chat-roles-hosts)=
 ## Co-hosts - Facilitate the Session

-Co-hosts are invited to co-design the event with one of The Turing Way team members.
+Co-hosts are invited to co-design the event with one of *The Turing Way* team members.
 They enable a discussion that does not look for answers or solutions but creates shared opportunities for members from different communities to explore a topic or challenge from their contexts.
 If there are solutions available, that is great!
 But that is not the goal.
 The hope is that these discussions will stimulate ideas for collaboration beyond the fireside chats.
 **We have 2 hosts for each session to allow hosts to also address questions, as well as share tasks such as coordinating with the speakers or monitoring questions.**

 * During the event, they will help each other keep track of time, and bring back discussions in the direction that they planned for if the discussion deviates.
 Support each other in taking audience questions.
-If due to a technical glitch, one of the hosts/speakers drops, they can continue with the planned agenda by themselves, or ask Anne or Malvika to step in to help as needed.
+If due to a technical glitch, one of the hosts/speakers drops, they can continue with the planned agenda by themselves, or ask *The Turing Way* team to step in to help as needed.
 * They get to set the tone and direction of the event and suggest/curate speakers for the panel.
 The suggested number of the complete panel is 5-6.
 Please consider diverse perspectives and experiences as well as geographical diversity to make sure we have a balanced discussion.
-* Responsibilities of co-hosts: Supported by Anne and Malvika where needed
+* Responsibilities of co-hosts: Supported by *The Turing Way* team where needed
 * Co-hosts will represent their organisation/community at this event - and can choose to include their logo in the event’s promotional materials.
 * Share a short blurb about their organisation and a logo to be included on the Eventbrite page.
 * Decide on the title - this will allow us to put together an Eventbrite page.